krismac/TeamFonz/README.md

 ## Installing and running the app from Github
 - Clone the repository using git clone link
 - Install webpack using npm install webpack -g
-- Start the server using webpack (npm run build) from the root project folder
+- Start the server using

 # Learning points
 - Consolidate our learning of vanilla JavaScript